toddledev/documentation/docs/08-pages/04-static-and-dynamic/index.md

 For example, a blog page might use `/blog/:slug` where `:slug` is a parameter that determines which article to display.

 ::: info
-Nordcraft prioritizes **static** pages over **dynamic** ones when multiple pages match the current URL.
+Nordcraft prioritizes **static** pages over **dynamic** pages when multiple pages match the current URL.
 :::

 ### Query parameters

-In addition to path parameters, you can define query parameters to pass additional information in the URLm, which can be useful for optional settings or filters:
+In addition to path parameters, you can define query parameters to pass additional information in the URL, which can be useful for optional settings or filters:

-- Query parameters appear after a `?` in the URL (e.g., `?category=shirts`)
+- Query parameters appear after a `?` in the URL (e.g. `?category=shirts`)
 - Multiple parameters are separated by an `&` in the URL (e.g.`?category=shirtsue&color=blue`)

 ### Working with URL parameters